 Detention Officer: Job Description, Duties and Requirements

 Detention officers work in jails, courtrooms and juvenile detention centers overseeing the safe imprisonment of inmates.
-They report all inappropriate activity to the warden and manage conflict between inmates.
+They report inappropriate activity to the warden and manage conflict between inmates.
 All detention officers are required to have a high school diploma and be at least 18 years old.
 Having a criminal justice degree or law enforcement certification may also be required.

 Job Description of a Detention Officer